 8. Music Alley 3-Piece Beginners Drum Kit

-- Comes with everything you need to get...
+- Ensuring you have everything you need to...

 If you aren’t sure whether your child is ready to commit, or you are on a super tight budget, for kids 4-7 the Music Alley 3-Piece Beginner set is perfect.
 Great for small spaces, it has the basics to get kids started in the world of drumming.